ShuklaGroup/esmdynamic/README.md

 ### Visualization <a name="visualization"></a>

-If you use the [`run_esmdynamic`](esm/esmdynamic/predict.py) script or the [Colab Notebook](https://colab.research.google.com/github/ShuklaGroup/esmdynamic/blob/main/examples/esmdynamic/esmdynamic.ipynb), you will obtain an interactive HTML file that makes visualization easier.
-Open the file with a browser.
+If you use the [`run_esmdynamic`](esm/esmdynamic/predict.py) script or the [Colab Notebook](https://colab.research.google.com/github/ShuklaGroup/esmdynamic/blob/main/examples/esmdynamic/esmdynamic.ipynb), you will obtain interactive HTML files that make visualization easier.
+Open the file(s) with a browser.
 Functionality includes zooming in and creating screen captures.

 ![viz](viz_plotly.gif)